Rising Home Prices and Their Impact on Division of Property and Equalization in a Divorce

 In short, if one spouse is the sole owner of a marital home on paper, they are only entitled to 100% of the post-separation value of the home if there is clear evidence that the other spouse intended to gift them sole ownership of the house.

 Rising home prices across Canada, particularly in the greater Toronto area, mean that this could be an increasingly common issue for couples going through separation.
-At Arbesman Hamilton LLP, we help our clients through all stages of separation and divorce, including property division.
+At NULaw, we help our clients through all stages of separation and divorce, including property division.
 Call us at 416-481-5604 or book an initial consultation online to speak to one of our lawyers today.